-TV personality Jessimae Peluso is incredibly open about her father’s battle and death, and she provides so much valuable insight into the emotional toll that the disease can take on a family.
+TV personality Jessimae Peluso is incredibly open about her father’s battle and death, providing valuable insight into the emotional toll that the disease can take on a family.

-This episode is definitely worth listening to if you simply want to be inspired by an amazing person.
+This episode is worth listening to if you want to be inspired by an amazing person.

 Bobby Lee – BobbyDew